Wojciech Skaba

-Wojciech Skaba ([ˈvɔjt͡ɕɛx ˈskaba]; born 9 April 1984) is a Polish former professional footballer who played as a goalkeeper and former youth gymnastics champion.
+Wojciech Skaba ([ˈvɔjt͡ɕɛx ˈskaba]; born 9 April 1984) is a Polish former professional footballer who played as a goalkeeper, and a former youth gymnastics champion.

 Career

 After a successful 2006–07 season at Odra, he signed a contract with Legia Warsaw after Łukasz Fabiański was sold to Arsenal.
 He spent two seasons as the club's second-choice keeper, making only two league appearances.
 In July 2009, he joined Polonia Bytom on a one-year loan.
 He returned to Legia in the summer of 2010.

 In 2014, he moved to Ruch Chorzów and played seven games in Ekstraklasa.

 On 27 March 2017, he signed a contract with Zagłębie Sosnowiec.